hbk-ronak/hbk-ronak.github.io-archieved/README.md

 You can find my updated resume [here](/Resume_Generic.pdf)

-I also have an interest in writing [Fantasy Fiction](https://blog.ronakshah.xyz), worldbuilding and [Conlanging](https://hbk-ronak.github.io/conlang/)
+I also have an interest in writing [Fantasy Fiction](https://blog.ronakshah.xyz), worldbuilding and [Conlanging](https://hbk-ronak.github.io/conlang/).
+I've also created a card game that can be played with a standard deck of 52 cards.
+[Nexus](https://hbk-ronak.github.io/nexuscardgame/) The game is set in the Fantasy world I created.
+You can also check a related Board game called [Battle Lanes](https://hbk-ronak.github.io/battlelanes/)

 # Education